demirantay/notebook/programming/sql/__intro__.md

   ```

 - Most people working with SQL will make mistakes updating data at one point or another.
 Whether it's updating the wrong set of rows in a production database, or accidentally leaving out the WHERE clause (which causes the update to apply to all rows), you need to be extra careful when constructing UPDATE statements.

+### DELETE

+- When you need to delete data from a table in the database, you can use a DELETE statement, which describes the table to act on, and the rows of the table to delete through the WHERE clause.